Trump supporter hired for Commerce Department post, to push hardline China policies until January: sources

 Stewart’s post is above Matthew Borman, deputy assistant secretary for export administration.
 Richard Ashooh, who had served as U.S. assistant secretary for export administration for most of the Trump administration, resigned in July.
 Ashooh was known as a moderating voice on China issues.

+Stewart ran in 2018 in Virginia against Democratic Senator Tim Kaine, whose campaign described him as “a cruder imitation of Donald Trump who stokes white supremacy.”

+He appeared at a February 2017 event with Jason Kessler, who helped organize the white supremacist rally in Charlottesville, Virginia, in August of that year.
+Stewart later said he did not know who Kessler was when he appeared with him and that he disavows racism.

-Stewart ran against Democratic Senator Tim Kaine in Virginia in 2018.
-He is an outspoken critic of illegal immigration and opposes the removal of Confederate monuments.
+Stewart is also an outspoken critic of illegal immigration and opposes the removal of Confederate monuments.

 Republican Trump has refused to accept the results of the presidential election he lost to Democratic former Vice President Joe Biden, and has launched a series of legal challenges based on unsubstantiated claims of voter fraud.